What is it like to live in Kuala Lumpur as an expat?

-How did you prepare for moving to Kuala Lumpur?
+How did you prepare to move to Kuala Lumpur?

 What is the cost of living in Kuala Lumpur?

-Malaysia is fairly cheap in terms of living costs.
+Malaysia is relatively cheap in terms of living costs.
 Here are the details for the cost of living in Kuala Lumpur

 a) Eating out and drinks

-Eating out is very cheap in local places and buying groceries is far cheaper than where I’m from in the UK.
-That said if you want to eat at restaurants aimed at Expats you will spend significantly more.
+Eating out is very reasonable in local places, and buying groceries is far cheaper than where I’m from in the UK.
+That said, if you want to eat at restaurants aimed at Expats, you will spend significantly more.

-For example, I can get nasi lemak from a local café for a few Ringitt (just under a Dollar) but if I go to fancy brunch place I will pay more like 30 Ringitt (7USD).
-Yes, the portion will be larger and there might be fancier ingredients involved but it’s a big difference.
+For example, I can get a nasi lemak from a local café for a few Ringitt (just under a Dollar), but if I go to a fancy brunch place, I will pay more like 30 Ringitt (7USD).
+Yes, the portion will be more significant, and there might be fancier ingredients involved, but it’s a big difference.

 Another thing that is expensive here is alcohol, as it is highly taxed.
 So if you like a drink, you’ll need to look out for happy hours, which there are lots of.